 The moment a worker reports symptoms that they feel may be work related is the most important moment of the claim.
-It’s your opportunity to ask 3 critical questions to get the information that could affect how a WCB claim is managed or appealed down the road.
+There are 3 questions to ask an injured worker that will get the information you need to effectively manage and appeal a WCB claim.

-- The 3 questions you MUST ask a worker when they report symptoms
+- The 3 questions you MUST ask an injured worker when they report symptoms

 - What questions to avoid